 UX encompasses many factors, and is often boiled down to 'how it makes the user feel'.
 That can come across as a little vague to some, as we're not always paying attention to how the little things a particular web page does affects our emotional state.
 Obviously, bigger things are more noticeable, such as the layout of a particular page or the ease of navigation through a website's menus.
 The big things are usually easier to figure out for a developer, but it's the little things that really add polish to a user's experience.

 The little things can be something like the on-screen buttons satisfyingly indenting into the page as they are clicked, which seems innocuous but definitely creates a more positive feeling in most users.
 However, how the buttons look and where they actually take the user falls under the UI banner.
-Web development agency members who specialise in UX will focus on the needs and desires of the user regarding the part of the product that faces said user.
+Web design Dubai agency members who specialise in UX will focus on the needs and desires of the user regarding the part of the product that faces said user.
 Obviously, they will need to balance that with what is possible within the confines of their product, budget and target demographic.

 The UI is also known as the GUI (Graphical User Interface).
 The interactivity and visual layout of the product constitutes the UI, and good UIs will be informed by the research and data compiled by the UX process.
 The UI team will also incorporate other factors such as company branding and any in-house styles or visual design principles that may be required.
 Ultimately, the UI helps to compliment the overall UX, but obviously must do this while facilitating any other necessary factors which do not originate in the UX research process.

 There's a lot more to creating good UX than there is in preparing a tasty meal, while the UI has a lot more to it than the mere functionality of a knife and fork.
 But, that is pretty much the difference between them.
 UX is exactly what it says on the tin, while the UI can help make that user experience a good one.